cowlingj/an-introduction-to-programming-with-python/lessons/Lesson2.md

 So what things exactly can we store a refrence to?

 * **Strings**
-  A String is a list of letters or characters such as "hello world" (what we simply refered to as text in the previous lesson), we enclose strings in quotations to make it clear to python that we are talking about the string hello world rather than something else with the same name.
+  A string is a list of letters or characters such as "hello world" (what we simply refered to as text in the previous lesson), we enclose strings in quotations to make it clear to python that we are talking about the string hello world rather than something else with the same name.